marcelkohl/atom-dbex-mysql/README.md

 <table>

 ## TODO
-- install MySQL language support if not installed
+- install MySQL language support if not installed;
-- possibility yo install mysql highlight grammar to support queries area;
 - cover "DELIMITER" on queries;
 - multiple lines are not working
     - example:  `SET FOREIGN_KEY_CHECKS=0;